yvonnendutaw/OOP/README.md

 # OOP
-Principles of OOP

-# Four major principles of Object-Oriented Programming (OOP)
+## The Four major Principles of OOP

 The Objects Oriented Programming (OOP) is constructed over four major principles: